gamalkevin/home-lab-docs/vm1-gui.md

 ## 🚀 Installer Launch:
 1. The Ubuntu ISO that I'm using greeted me with an aptly minimalistic-looking GRUB.
 Perhaps this is the standard for enterprise-level OSes.
 2. I chose the first entry: `Try or Install Ubuntu Server`
-3. The Live session experience is unlike desktop Ubuntu;
+3. The Live session experience is unlike my usual experience of late;
-	1. For starters, it uses `Subiquity` installer (*compared to Calamares in desktop ISOs*).
+	1. For starters, it uses `Subiquity` installer (*compared to Calamares in other desktop ISOs like Manjaro*).
 It doesn't have the 'beauty' of the usual desktop, only TUI (Text-based User Interface), though you get the blazing fast performance, even on VM, since it only uses a minimal resource to draw the text.
 	2. Arguably, it is still much easier to use compared to other more 'advanced' server OSes.
 4. When asked to **"Choose the base for the installation"**, I chose the first option: `Ubuntu Server` and not the `Ubuntu Server (minimized)` as I'm still learning.
 I also checked `Search for third-party drivers`.
 I press `done`.
 5. Next come the `Network configuration`.
 I will leave it as is, using the default config.